 Strategic Planning and Organizational Development

 In a complex and quickly changing economic and political landscape, advancing effective and sustainable asset formation programs and policies requires organizations to think strategically and collaboratively over the long term.
-Drawing on its expertise and long experience in policy research and program management, and its strong relationships with stakeholder organizations, the Institute helps strengthen and expand the work of our partners through assistance with strategic program planning and organizational development.
+Drawing on its expertise and long experience in policy research and program management as well as its strong relationships with stakeholder organizations, the Institute helps strengthen and expand the work of our partners through assistance with strategic program planning and organizational development.
 We collaborate with community-based organizations, constituency groups, foundations, state bodies, and coalitions of asset development organizations.
 Our current efforts are focused in three areas: